derduesseldorf/fontello/README.md

 **Make sure to setup "*public/assets*" and "*public/uploads*"**

 ##Examples
-Open "derduesseldorf/fontello/controllers" to see how fontello works.
+Open "derduesseldorf/fontello/controllers/FontelloImportController" to see how fontello for Laravel works.
 You are free to choose where you want to place your app logic.